richkmeli/Richkware/README.md

 ### Remotely command execution

-Call function **StartServer** in the main, that starts server on port 8000.
+Call function **StartServer** in the main, it starts server on port 8000.

 	int main () {
 	    ...